tbelpaeme/HRI2022-EU-meet-up/index.md

 ## Registration

-You can [pre-register for the event](https://docs.google.com/forms/d/e/1FAIpQLScxY7k5PkO5lMnWaaZnARenxKGj8OgWG17usyi8N5kcMNBc2w/viewform?usp=sf_link){:target="_blank" rel="noopener"}.
-This allows you to stay informed by email on any news regarding the event, and assures you will receive an invitation when the registration opens.
+You can [register for the event](https://forms.gle/ZeafNk2iMQ5CnHFXA){:target="_blank" rel="noopener"}.
+Note that capacity is limited, so early registration is encouraged.

 The full registration will open soon.